-The EHWs are defined by a percentile-based threshold method, which is widely used 155 (e.g., Meehl and Tebaldi 2004; Della-Marta et al. 2007; Kuglitsch et al. 2010).
-For a specific 156 157 day within the June-August period, its maximum temperature threshold is determined by the 95th percentile of Mx2t for a total of 555 days (37 years \times 15 days, the 15 days correspond to 158 7 days on either side of the target date) for the 37-year period from 1979 to 2015.
-By moving 159 the 15-day window forward or backward, we get the consecutive threshold for every target 160 161 date.
-An EHW event is identified by two criteria: (1) there are at least 3 consecutive days that the Mx2t exceeds its 95th percentile threshold, and (2) the average Mx2t during the EHW 162 event must exceed 30°C. Therefore, the EHW days (EHWD) can be acquired by computing 163 the total days of EHWs over a specific period (an example is given in Fig. 2c for the 2011 164 summer in Texas).
-A large EHWD represents that there are more threshold-breaking hot days 165 or more frequent EHWs, and vice versa.
-166
+The EHWs are defined by a percentile-based threshold method, which is widely used (e.g., Meehl and Tebaldi 2004; Della-Marta et al. 2007; Kuglitsch et al. 2010).
+For a specific day within the June-August period, its maximum temperature threshold is determined by the 95th percentile of Mx2t for a total of 555 days $(37 \text{ years} \times 15 \text{ days}; \text{the } 15 \text{ days correspond to } 7 \text{ days on}$ either side of the target date) for the 37-yr period from 1979 to 2015.
+By moving the 15-day window forward or backward, we get the consecutive threshold for every target date.
+An EHW event is identified by two criteria: 1) there are at least 3 consecutive days that the Mx2t exceeds its 95th-percentile threshold, and 2) the average Mx2t during the EHW event must exceed 30°C. Therefore, the EHW days (EHWD) can be acquired by computing the total days of EHWs over a specific period (an example shown below in Fig. 2c for the 2011 summer in Texas).
+A large EHWD represents that there are more threshold-breaking hot days or more frequent EHWs, and vice versa.

 In addition, we also use the singular value decomposition (SVD) method to explore the relationship between Pacific SSTAs and North American EHWD, which allows us to identify their covariability (Bretherton et al. 1992).
-In sections analyzing the interannual variability in Texas EHWs, the linear trends and low-frequent signals in Texas EHWs are removed by the 10-year running mean method.
-The statistical significances of the composite and correlation results are tested by the two-tailed Student's t-test, with a degree of freedom of 35 for a total of 37 years (1979-2015).
+In sections analyzing the interannual variability in Texas EHWs, the linear trends and low-frequency signals in Texas EHWs are removed by the 10-yr running-mean method.
+The statistical significances of the composite and correlation results are tested by the two-tailed Student's t test, with a degree of freedom of 35 for a total of 37 years (1979-2015).